dajandro/Board/README.md

-# Board with to do lists and notes - redux + react
+# Board with to do lists and notes: redux + react